asocorro/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * Activities: y_train.txt and y_test.txt
 * Subjects: subject_train.txt and subject_test.txt

-The variables in the readings files are descibed in a source file called features.txt.
+The variables in the readings files are descibed in a source file called features_info.txt.
 For easy reference, we list all 561 of them in the file ReadingsVariables.md in this repository.

 In the Activities file mentioned above, activities are indicated using numeric identifiers between 1 and 6.
 The relationship between the identifiers and the activity names is given by the source file activity_labels.txt.
 There is no such file for the thirty subjects in the study as they are referred to only by numbers between 1 and 30.